OpenRockets/web-dev-error-solutions/errors/css/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

 # 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal

 This document details the creation of an expanding card using only CSS.
-The effect involves a subtle reveal of content upon hovering, showcasing a smooth transition and clean design.
-This example uses plain CSS; adapting it to Tailwind CSS would be straightforward by replacing the CSS classes with their Tailwind equivalents.
+The card expands smoothly to reveal additional content upon hover, providing a clean and engaging user experience.
+This example utilizes standard CSS3 properties, making it easily adaptable and understandable.

 **Description of the Styling:**

-The card employs a basic layout with an image overlayed by text content.
-On hover, the card expands slightly, revealing more content initially hidden using `overflow: hidden`.
-A smooth transition is achieved with CSS transitions.
-The styling focuses on clean aesthetics, utilizing subtle shadows and color variations for a pleasing visual effect.
+The card uses a combination of transitions, transforms, and box-shadow to achieve the expanding effect.
+The primary elements are a container div holding the card's content, and a pseudo-element (`::before`) used to create the expanding background effect.
+Hovering over the card triggers the expansion, creating a visually appealing animation.
+The `box-shadow` adds depth and visual interest.

 **Full Code:**